Schema Markup for AI Search

 The @graph pattern - compound entity signals

 The @graph pattern connects multiple schema entities into a single, interlinked data structure.
-Instead of separate disconnected blocks, @graph tells AI platforms that your Organisation, Person, Article, and FAQPage entities are all part of the same verified entity network.
+Instead of separate disconnected blocks, @graph tells AI platforms your Organisation, Person, Article, and FAQPage entities are all part of the same verified network.
 This compound signal is stronger than individual schema blocks.

 <script type="application/ld+json">